tylerlong/NeoEditor/README.md

 88. use command line + NeoEditor to write NeoEditor, get rid of qtcreator
 89. add "vim mode", a toolbar button on the left with states
 90. left and right two toolbars, editing toolbar on the right, others on the left
-91. copy and paste doesn't work for search / replace
-    1. maybe I have to rewrite the copy/paste/cut part. editor has event listener for copy/paste
-    2. listen to copy event of editor, and send text to system clipboard and it's done!
 92. show invisible files, otherwise cannot edit .gitignore .bashrc...etc
 94. bug: presessing ESC inserts new character
 95. hide all binary files ? the editor cannot handle binary files anyway.